dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 };
 ```
 - `get_icp_usd_exchange()` is an update call.
-All methods that make HTTPS outcalls must be update calls because they go through consensus, even if the HTTPS outcalls is a GET.
+All methods that make HTTPS outcalls must be update calls because they go through consensus, even if the HTTPS outcalls is a `GET`.
 -  The code above adds `17_000_000_000` cycles.
-This is typically is enough for GET requests, but this may need to change depending on your use case.
+This is typically is enough for `GET` requests, but this may need to change depending on your use case.
 - Code above imports `Types.mo` to separate the custom types from the actor file (as a best practice).

 - #### Step 5:  Open the `src/hello_http_backend/Types.mo` file in a text editor and replace content with: